-The family of Adam Khater, the Prince of Olad Eid in Central Darfur, have accused Sudan’s National Intelligence and Security Service (NISS) of torturing the prince to death.
-Prince Adam Khater was one of those arrested in Darfur and transferred to Khartoum on Monday along with Musa Hilal, former janjaweed leader and chairman of the Revolutionary Awakening Council.
+The family of Adam Khatir, the Prince of the Awlad Eid in Central Darfur, have accused Sudan’s National Intelligence and Security Service (NISS) of torturing him to death.
+Prince Khatir was one of those arrested in Darfur and transferred to Khartoum on Monday along with Musa Hilal, former janjaweed leader and chairman of the Revolutionary Awakening Council.

-The son of Prince Adam Khater’s brother accused the security apparatus of torturing his uncle to death.
-He said his uncle was arrested with Musa Hilal at Misteriya and transferred with him to Khartoum.
-They family was notified of his death after arriving in Khartoum.
+The son of Khatir’s brother accused the security apparatus of torturing his uncle to death.
+He said Khatir was arrested with Musa Hilal at Misteriya and transferred with him to Khartoum.
+The family was notified of his death after arriving in Khartoum.

 The Sudanese Communist Party has warned of the transformation of Darfur into an arena of regional and international conflict and massive wars, as well as bearing the danger of tearing apart the rest of the country in the wake of events in Misteriya, where Hilal, his sons, brothers, and many followers were detained in a raid by the Rapid Support Forces (RSF).